TriptychCrypto/808/doc/README_windows.txt

 Intro
 -----
-Boko is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
+Deku is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
 Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of crypto-currency.